hkirk/swtafp-slides/slides/12/actor-2.md

 #### Different states

-* In the above example our actor can handle messages base on 3 states
+* In the above example our actor can handle messages base on 3 states<br/><!-- .element: class="fragment" -->
     * `autenticating`, `unauthenticated` and `authenticated`
-* This enables reusablitity, and different work with little code
+* This enables reusablitity, and different work with little code<br/><!-- .element: class="fragment" -->
-* Safe because we only handle one messages at a time.
+* Safe because actors only handle one messages at a time.<br/><!-- .element: class="fragment" -->

 ----